a-type/studs/docs/API.md

 ```

 For the array version, ordering is important.
 Former variants will override conflicting properties with latter ones.
 Think of the list as `['mainVariant', 'supportingVariant' ...]`.

+This function also supports a parameter for turning on variant composition.
+See `VariantProvider` for more information on composition.

 #### `theme.compile()`